alteh-union/org-helper/README.md

 ## Development roadmap

-- Short term: performance optimization for large guilds, private settings and commands, basic gamification
+- Short term: suggestions for input in the Android app, human-readable Discord mentions in the Android app, language synchronization in between the app and the Bot's server, different help strings for UI clients (Web and Android), private settings and commands
-- Mid term: advanced gamification, implementaion of liquid/hybrid democracy
+- Mid term: Telegram bot and Web client
-- Long term: adding new platform/sources (e.g. Slack, Telegram), ML-chat bot, speech-to-text for auto-logging meeting minutes etc.
+- Long term: ML-chat bot, speech-to-text for auto-logging meeting minutes, gamification, implementaion of liquid/hybrid democracy

 Wanna speed up the development and take one of the features on your own?
 Contact us at: alteh.union@gmail.com.
 This is not to restict you, but just to make sure several developers do not interfere with each other.